rockstor/rockon-registry/README.md

 # rockon-registry

-This repository consists of Rock-on (Docker based apps) configuration profiles formatted as JSON files.
+This repository consists of Rock-on (OCI based apps) configuration profiles formatted as JSON files.
 The Rock-on framework of Rockstor parses a well formatted profile and provides a generic management and workflow such as install, uninstall, update, start and stop.

 ## Can you show me an example??